rgriff23/rgriff23.github.io/index.md

 <p><h1>About me</h1></p>

 I am a recent PhD graduate with 9 years of experience analyzing data with R. I have a strong foundation in statistics and research methods in the social and biological sciences.
-Here is a breakdown of my coding skills (1 = beginner, 10 = expert):
+Here is a breakdown of my coding skills:

 <p align="center">
   <img src="https://i.imgur.com/5wHs8Ln.png">